HungryHowies/zitadel-mirror-setup-and-execution/README.md

 vi defaults-new.yaml
 ```

-Add the folloing to  new configuration file.
+Add the folloing to  new configuration file is for PostgreSQL database.

 ```
 Log: